MoedaPlatform/moeda-content/faq/en-US.md

 ## Where is Moeda?

-Moeda is a global company with headquarters in New York, in the United States and in Brasilia, Brazil's capital, along with a presence in China.
+Moeda is a global company with headquarters in Brasilia, Brazil's capital, and Montevideo, Uruguay.

 ## How does Moeda improve the traditional model of impact investments using micro-lending?